SBSeg25/SynDataGen_TP/README.md

 - Improve model generalization by augmenting training data
 - Enable fair benchmarking via reproducible evaluations (TS-TR and TR-TS)
 - Provide publication-ready metrics and visualizations

-It supports GPU acceleration, CSV/XLS ingestion, custom CLI scripts, and integration with academic pipelines.
+- It supports GPU acceleration, CSV/XLS ingestion, custom CLI scripts, and integration with academic pipelines.

+---

+## 📈 Results / Resultados <a name="results"></a>

+This repository contains two folders with results:

+[`Results_paper/`](./Results_paper/)  : Contains the subset of results presented in the published paper.

+[`Results_full/`](./Results_full/)  : Includes extended/complete results for further exploration.

+For reproducibility, refer to the paper for context on the curated results.
+The full dataset is provided for additional analysis.

 ---

 ## Stamps considered <a name="stamps"></a>